Chenopodium atrovirens

 Bloom Period: July to September.

-References: "Flora of Colorado" by Jennifer Ackerfield.
+References: "Flora of Colorado" by Jennifer Ackerfield and Flora of North America.

 BONAP Distribution Map